Personal Care, Beauty, and Cosmetology Insurance

 General liability insurance icon

-General liability insurance costs for personal care businesses
+General liability insurance

-Personal care businesses pay a median premium of less than $35 per month, or $390 per year, for general liability insurance.
-This policy provides financial protection for third-party bodily injuries and property damage, along with advertising injuries.
+Personal care businesses pay an average premium of $38 per month, or $459 per year, for general liability insurance.

 Insureon’s licensed agents recommend a business owner’s policy (BOP) over a standalone general liability policy.
-A BOP combines general liability insurance with commercial property insurance to protect your beauty shop, spa, or salon, and costs less than purchasing each policy separately.
+A BOP combines general liability coverage with commercial property insurance to protect your beauty shop, spa, or salon, and costs less than purchasing each policy separately.

 Beauty professionals can often bundle professional liability insurance with their general liability policy or BOP for increased savings and coverage.